-MPHA staff will offer the opportunity for meaningful access to LEP clients who have difficulty communicating in English.
+MPHA staff will take reasonable steps to offer the opportunity for meaningful access to LEP clients who have difficulty communicating in English.
 If a client asks for language assistance and MPHA determines that the client is LEP and that language assistance is necessary to provide meaningful access, MPHA will make reasonable efforts to provide free language assistance.
 If reasonably possible MPHA will provide the language assistance in the LEP client's preferred language.